GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-07_assignment.md

 Since the cleaning of the administrative area information requires quite a few lines of code, write a function for this takes and save this function in a separate R file (not R markdown) in order to keep the main markdown script clear.

 Save your R functions and Rmd file in your course repository, knitr it, update (i.e. commit) your local repository and publish (i.e. push) it to the GitHub classroom.
-Make sure that the created html file is also part of your GitHub repository.
+Make sure that the created html file is also part of your GitHub classroom repository.

 Make sure you keep the cleaned dataset.
 You will need it in the next unit.